mzivic7/endcord/configuration.md

 - `tree_show_invisible = False`
     Show "invisible" status in tree when DM user is online but invisible.
     Probably a discord bug, might get removed in the future.
+- `wrap_around = True`
+    Wether to wrap around selection in tree and extra window, ie. go to first when moving selection past last item and opposite.
 - `tenor_gif_type = 1`
     Type of the media when gif is downloaded from tenor:
     0 - gif HD